Are people with a positive disposition happier?

 Emotional vitality: a sense of enthusiasm, hopefulness, engagement

 Optimism: the perspective that good things will happen and that one’s actions account for the good things that occur in life

 Supportive networks of family and friends

-Being good at “self-regulation,” i.e. bouncing back from stressful challenges and knowing that things will eventually look up again; choosing healthy behaviors such as physical activity and eating well; and avoiding risky behaviors such as unsafe sex, drinking alcohol to excess, and regular overeating
+Being good at “self-regulation,” i.e. bouncing back from stressful challenges and knowing that things will eventually look up again; choosing healthy behaviours such as physical activity and eating well; and avoiding risky behaviours such as unsafe sex, drinking alcohol to excess, and regular overeating

 How to be more positive: